RITRedteam/ritredteam.github.io/windows/index.md

 This is our collection of RITSEC Red Team Windows specific tools

-- [Nosferatu](/windows/nosferatu/) - Lsass NTLM Authentication Backdoor
+- [Nosferatu](/windows/nosferatu/) - Windows NTLM Authentication Backdoor